 The evidence is always inadequate

-It is not simply that there is no good scientific explanation
+The issue is not that there are no good scientific explanations

-for many claimed pseudo-scientific phenomena.
+for claimed pseudo-scientific phenomena.
 At any time, there

 are thousands of well-documented phenomena that science does

 not properly understand.
 These are what active scientists devote

 their careers to studying.
 By contrast, in the case of pseudo-science